denismr/incremental-ks/README.md

 | # Model Replacements   |     0 |     7 |     1 |  8300 |
 | # AB Adaptations       |     0 |     0 |   183 |     0 |

-## Important changes

-- Added support to Kuiper's Test
-- Fixed a bug where using non-unique observations could permanently damage the IKS

 ## Current Contents

 - Datasets that were used in the experiments
 - Incremental Kolmogorov-Smirnov implementation
   - Treap with lazy propagation implementation

-## TO DO List:

-- insert new plots and additional experimental results
-- upload code for all reported experiments

 ## F.A.Q.